okta/terraform-provider-okta/website/docs/r/app_oauth.html.markdown

 - `login_scopes` - (Optional) List of scopes to use for the request.
 Valid values: `"openid"`, `"profile"`, `"email"`, `"address"`, `"phone"`.
 Required when `login_mode` is NOT `DISABLED`.

+- `logo` (Optional) Application logo.
+The file must be in PNG, JPG, or GIF format, and less than 1 MB in size.

 ## Attributes Reference

 - `id` - ID of the application.